Getting Started Guide

 Keyboard Layout Support

-Input entered in the console depends on the keyboard language of your web browser, the keyboard language of the virtual machine, and whether the 'enforce keyboard' option on the left side of the screen is enabled or not.
+Input entered in the console depends on the keyboard language of your web browser, the keyboard language of the virtual machine and whether the 'enforce keyboard' option on the left side of the screen is enabled or not.
+Below is a summary of possible scenarios:

 |---|---|---|---|